Using "clickers" in the classroom

 - The Weigle Information Commons Clickers Page also has templates for "Jeopardy" and "Who Wants to be a Millionaire" educational games using the clickers.

-- Detailed guides and manuals are available on the TurningTechnologies website, and we'll be happy to assist you in learning to use the software.
+- Detailed guides and tutorials are available on the TurningTechnologies website, and we'll be happy to assist you in learning to use the software.

-- In class, the instructor has the USB receiver plugged into the classroom computer or laptop, and then runs the PowerPoint presentation from that computer.
+- In class, the instructor has the USB receiver plugged into the classroom computer or laptop, and then runs the TurningPoint software from that computer.

-- When you reach a slide with a question on it, students send a response from their handsets.
+- When you reach a question, students send a response from their handsets.
 Only the last response a student enters counts.

 - As the students vote, the receiver on classroom computer or laptop registers the responses and tabulates them.